Crunch-io/ta-da/hugo/content/about/about.md

 +++

-Crunch is a searchable data analytics platform for all your datasets, designed to foster collaboration across a range of technical abilities.
+Crunch is a searchable analytics platform for all your datasets, designed to foster collaboration across a range of technical abilities.
 Business analysts and data scientists alike can prepare, explore, analyze and visualize data, and then deliver results to teammates and clients effortlessly.